Call us: 651-291-7263

 Policy Exclusions

 The insurer may argue the policy doesn’t cover “acts of God.”
 They could say the accident occurred due to a thunderstorm that made the road slick or a blizzard dramatically reduced visibility.
 The insurer may deny the claim because the weather caused the wreck, not the negligence of the other driver.
+These types of car accidents can be hard to avoid, leaving injured Minnesota drivers in tough spot.

 Claim Errors